Ball at The Opera by Carol

 -

-balcony, post with light escutcheon, detail of right upper portion of painting.
+the balcony, post with light escutcheon, detail of right upper portion

 - Photo credit: BLANK PHOTO© by Carol Sutton